zkeulr/socialnetwork/README.md

 ## Troubleshooting

+### Instagram blocking execution

+Open up [Instagram](instagram.com) in your browser.
+It helps immensely to have an actual session going at the same time the script is executing.

 ### ```LoginRequiredException```

 The issue is exactly what it says on the box.
 Log in to get a profile's followers.